byMr712/MrOpenVPNClientWindows/README.en.md

 - **Engine**: `openvpn.exe` runs with the management interface (`--management-query-passwords`); the app controls it over TCP: status levels, login/password request (`auth-user-pass` with no stored credentials), connect log.
+- **Routing**: the "Route all traffic through VPN" option is enabled by default (`redirect-gateway def1` is added to the config).
+When disabled, only local traffic (e.g. `192.168.x.x`) goes through the VPN and everything else goes directly (split tunnel).
 - **Behaviour**: auto-connect to the last profile on start, reconnect on network change, pause on screen lock, tray with notifications.
 - On Windows the engine appends `ifconfig 10.8.0.2 10.8.0.1` for `dev tun`